Typos that Broke the RAG's Back: Genetic Attack on RAG Pipeline by Simulating Documents in the Wild via Low-level Perturbations: Method

-\textbf{Selection.} The remaining step is to select the most optimal adversarial documents from the combined set \(\hat{P}=P \cup O\), which includes both parent and offspring documents.
+\paragraph{Selection.} The remaining step is to select the most optimal adversarial documents from the combined set \(\hat{P}=P \cup O\), which includes both parent and offspring documents.
 Specifically, each document within \(\hat{P}\) is evaluated against the two attack objectives, \(\mathcal{L}_{\textnormal{RSR}}\) and \(\mathcal{L}_{\textnormal{GPR}}\), to assess their effectiveness in the adversarial context.
-Note that it is crucial to balance these two objectives when generating adversarial documents.
 Therefore, we incorporate a non-dominated sorting strategy~\cite{NSGA} to identify the optimal set of documents, known as the Pareto front.
 In this front, each document is characterized by having all objective values lower than those in any other set, as shown in the right of Figure~\ref{fig:3-1}.
 Then, the documents in the Pareto front will be located in a holistic error zone closer to the origin.
 Additionally, to help preserve diversity within the document population, we further utilize the crowding distance sorting strategy to identify adversarial documents that possess unique knowledge by measuring how isolated each document is relative to others.
-Then, the most adversarial document \(\bm{d}^*\) is selected from a less crowded region of the Pareto front, enhancing the efficiency of our adversarial strategy.
+Then, the most adversarial document \(\bm{d}^*\) is selected from a less crowded region of the Pareto front.
+Details of a non-dominated sorting algorithm are described in Appendix~\ref{SA}.

 Note that this process, including crossover, mutation, and selection steps, continues iteratively until a successful attack is achieved, where the selected adversarial document \(\bm{d}^*\) prompts an incorrect answer $a'$, as illustrated in the figure on the right in Figure~\ref{fig:3-1}.
 If the process fails to produce a successful attack, it persists through the predefined number of iterations, \(N_{\textnormal{iter.}}\).